How to Create a Dynamic Picklist for Salesforce Forms

 SELECT id, name, Account.name FROM Contact WHERE Account.Id = '[field17]'

 Here you would replace field17 with the field Id of the Account field from above.
-So the Contact picklist is using the SOQL query to fetch the id, name, and Account name of all Contacts where the Account Id matches the Account Id of the field above.
+The Contact picklist fetches the id, name, and Account name of Contacts that have matching Account Id with the field above.

 Here is our configuration for the Contact picklist: